 New threats appear daily, cementing the need to prepare for whatever comes next.
-From the coronavirus pandemic and resulting panic buying to the riots tearing through our nation, never have we faced a time in which the survivalist lifestyle was more justified.
+From the coronavirus pandemic and the natural disasters tearing through our nation, never have we faced a time in which the survivalist lifestyle was more justified.
 If you are just beginning to embrace your inner prepper, we are here to help.

 Preparing for Survival